View Document Text

 Item 17 Voting Client Securities

-Accredited Investors Wealth Management has policies and procedures to ensure that client
+Accredited Investors Wealth Management maintains policies and procedures to ensure proxies

-securities are voted in the best interest of the client and to address conflicts of interest.
-If
+are voted in the best interests of clients and to address potential conflicts of interest.
+When

-Accredited has proxy voting authority with respect to an account, it votes on matters including
+Accredited has proxy voting authority, it votes on matters including corporate governance,

-If our firm has a potential conflict of interest in voting a particular security, we will notify the
+If a potential conflict of interest arises in connection with a proxy vote, the client is notified and

-part of the client’s investment policy will be discussed and voted by the Investment Committee.
+by Accredited as part of the client’s investment policy are reviewed and voted by the

-All remaining ballots for securities beneficially owned by the client, but not recommended by
+Investment Committee.
+Proxies for other securities owned by the client but not recommended

-If a client does not authorize Accredited to vote proxies, clients receive their proxies or other
+When a client does not authorize Accredited to vote proxies, proxy materials are sent directly

 - 19 -